-Provision of vital supplies in cities
+17.6 Provision of vital supplies in cities

 The world population stands at around 7.6 billion people and it is predicted to rise to 9.8 billion people by 2050 [41].
-There are 8.8 million people living in the bustling city of London which covers 1,572 km2 .
-This seems a lot until you consider that there are 8.5 million in Dahka, Bangladesh, the most densely populated city in the world, which is just 306.4 km2.
+There are 8.8 million people living in the bustling city of London which covers 1572 km2 .
+This seems a lot until you consider that there are 8.5 million in Dhaka, Bangladesh, one of the most densely populated cities in the world, which is just 306.4 km2.
 The numbers of people moving to cities is rising.
 Around half of the world’s growing population already live in cities and it is predicted that by 2050 this urbanisation will continue to a level of around 68% [42].
 The logistics of ensuring that those people have vital supplies is a huge challenge, especially with increased pressure on finite resources of fertilisers and pressures on land and water due to shifting climate and extreme unstable weather patterns.

 Meanwhile, against this tide of resource shortages, consumption and waste levels remain too high.
 Globally, a third of all the food that we produce goes to waste, either along the supply chain route as spoiled goods or rejected quality food, or as domestic food waste [43].
 This is not a cost we can afford.
 Spoiled food due to damage in transport is avoidable with the proper protective containers and some packaging helps preserve the food.
-Whether this is a plastic we can do without comes back to the questions “is the plastic avoidable/reduceable/replaceable?”.
+Whether this is a plastic we can do without comes back to the questions “is the plastic avoidable/reduceable/replaceable?”
 The answers to that vary depending on access to resources.
 If we live in an urban environment with no access to local producers then we have no alternative but to buy from commercial outlets, so from a consumer perspective, it is very difficult to live without this kind of packaging without causing more food waste.
 The alternatives are only possible through the supply chain, by sourcing as locally as possible to shorten transportation time, reducing packaging as far as possible or increase its strength to be more robust and re-usable.

 Similar complexities exist with bottled water in some parts of the world.
 In the UK, safe, fresh drinking water is available in abundance.
 In locations with no access to safe municipal drinking water supply, and no natural water available, the consumer often has to buy water.
 If that water is sold in plastic bottles then the consumer has little choice.
 There is choice, however, further up the supply chain and options for change are becoming more attractive as the pricing and logistics of the packaging changes.
 PET plastic bottles are generally highly recyclable and in Europe, businesses have to change their approach to recycle 90% of all drinks bottle by 2029 and to include 25% recycled content in them by 2025 [44].
 This may change the dynamics of the business model and give companies a strong incentive to examine the “replace” option in the use of this plastic.
 For now, at least, much of the plastic used to preserve fragile and fresh food during transport, e.g., fish and fruit, is still something we need.